Vikings in Ireland: Recent Discoveries Shedding New Light on the Fearsome Warriors that Invaded Irish Shores

 - Survey Shows About Half of Brits Wish They Were Descended from Vikings…and Many Probably Are!

-The Viking weaver’s sword unearthed in Cork last year.
+The Viking weaver’s sword unearthed in Cork in 2017.
 Credit: BAM Ireland

 “Woodworkers, carpenters, coopers and basket weavers were active, producing a range of objects such as wooden bowls, plates, pails, buckets, barrels, tubs, spatulas, platters, cups, spoons, mortars, trays, baskets and boxes,” writes the National Museum of Ireland , where most of the items are now housed.
 “Evidence for ironworking comes in the form of blacksmith’s tools such as tongs, hammers, knives, saws, chisels, punches, files, whetstones and grindstones… Leather workers produced objects such as shoes, sheaths, scabbards and bags, examples of which have survived.
 Some leather worker’s tools have also survived - awls, punches, scorers, and at least one wooden last.”

-The discoveries at Wood Quay provided an unprecedented look at the Vikings, shedding light on every aspect of life in the early medieval settlements.
-They were highly experienced farmers, ship builders, traders, blacksmiths, jewellers, metalworkers, cooks, garment makers and craftsmen, and this legacy can still be seen in Ireland today.
+The discoveries at Wood Quay provided an unprecedented look at the Vikings , shedding light on every aspect of life in the early medieval settlements.
+They were highly experienced farmers, ship builders , traders, blacksmiths, jewelers, metalworkers, cooks, garment makers, and craftsmen, and this legacy can still be seen in Ireland today.

-The newcomers introduced coins into Ireland – the very earliest (silver pennies) were produced in Dublin under the Viking King Sihtric III around 997 AD; they influenced the language, leaving behind words like ransack, window, market, outlaw, husband, and honeymoon; they brought chicken to the Irish diet, which the Vikings had discovered in China; and they brought items acquired through trade with Persia, Byzantium and Asia.
+The newcomers introduced coins into Ireland – the very earliest (silver pennies) were produced in Dublin under the Viking King Sihtric III around 997 AD.
+They also influenced the language , leaving behind words like ransack, window, market, outlaw, husband, and honeymoon; they brought chicken to the Irish diet, which the Vikings had discovered in China; and they brought items acquired through trade with Persia, Byzantium, and Asia.
 For centuries to follow, and still today, the Scandinavian influence can be seen in literature, crafts, decorative styles, and cuisine.